Hidden in Your Fridge is the Secret to a Great Steak

 Select the right size UMAi Dry for the steak subprimal cut of your choosing (boneless ribeye, striploin, sirloin, etc.), and then just follow the detailed instructions.
 In 4-6 weeks, you'll be "the host with the most" as you treat your friends to a steak house experience at your own dining room table.

 No vacuum sealer?
 No problem.
 UMAi Dry is not a vacuum bag; it’s a membrane that allows oxygen and moisture exchange.
 It works by creating a bond with the sticky, protein-coated meat surface.
 (See how UMAi Dry differs from vacuum sealing bags in this Guga Foods video.)

 Once the UMAi Dry bag is touching 75-80% of the meat’s surface, start the dry aging process with the fat cap up and meat side down on an open wire rack in your regular, modern frost-free refrigerator.
 This way, gravity helps maintain maximum contact between the meat and UMAi Dry.

-Remove the UMAi Dry material after 4-6 weeks, peel off the dried bark, and slice your steaks to freeze for later or grill right now.
-For tips, recipes, and inspiration, request access to the UMAI Salumi, Charcuterie and Dry Aged Steak Facebook community or follow us on Instagram!
+Remove the UMAi Dry material after 4-6 weeks, peel off the dried "bark" (the dried outer layer of the meat), and slice your steaks to freeze for later or grill right now.
+For tips, recipes, and inspiration, request access to the UMAI Salumi, Charcuterie and Dry Aged Steak Facebook community, or follow us on Instagram!